drakkar logo

 • Fifty Weeks Running: Ruminations of a Rusty Runner (2011) is a sort of on-line diary reflecting on running around the region and elsewhere for thirty years, on and off.

-• Rainy Day Rambles in the Lake District (2015) is a set of ‘sketches’ about the Lake District.
+• Rainy Day Rambles in the Lake District (2015) is a set of ‘sketches’ about the Lake District, revised as Ramblings, see below.

 • The Wildlife of the Lune Region (2013 - 2016) describes a series of explorations of the wildlife of the region within the Lune catchment.